xdvom03/klaus/README.md

 # How to use?

 Download files.
 I use Portacle on Linux Ubuntu to run the program.
 I put a compressed version of the entire system (minus data, see below) in the repository as "system.zip".
 Install Portacle (https://portacle.github.io/) into the "portacle" folder inside.
+Load and compile all files.
+Run in the REPL by typing in (run).

 # Caveat emptor